daveyoon64/array_tdd/notes/some-notes.md

 originalArray

 ## Return
-Returns true if all elements pass, else false
+Returns true if at least one element passes.
+Else, it returns false

 ## Requirements
-- if callbacks condition passes for all elements, it should return true
+- if callbacks condition passes at least 1 element, it should return true
-- if callbacks condition fails for any element, it should return false
+- if callbacks condition does not pass for at least 1 element, it should return false
-- if the array is empty, it should return true
-- if array has undefined indexes (holes), it should not run the callback
+- if the array has a hole, it should not invoke the callback
 - if elements are appended to array during run, it should ignore those elements
 - if element is modified by callback and unvisited, it should use the modified value
 - if element is deleted during run, it should not run the callback